Battle of Taranto: Attack

+The bomber force, led by Captain O. Patch RM in E5A, attacked next.
+They found the targets difficult to identify but attacked and hit two cruisers moored in Mar Piccolo bay, hitting both with a bomb each from 1500 ft.
+They were followed by another aircraft, whose bombs straddled four destroyers.
+Forde in L4H made his attack twice in case the absence of visible hits on the first run meant they had not released.
+Sarra (L4L) attacked the seaplane base, hitting the hangars from 1,500ft.

-The second wave of eight aircraft, led by Lieutenant Commander J. D. Hale of 819 Squadron, was now approaching from a northerly direction towards the Mar Grande harbour, with two of the four bombers also carrying flares, the remaining five carrying torpedoes.
+The second wave of eight aircraft, led by Lieutenant Commander J. D. Hale of 819 NAS, was now approaching from a northerly direction towards Mar Grande harbour, with two of the four bombers also carrying flares, the remaining five carrying torpedoes.
 Flares were dropped shortly before midnight.
 Two aircraft aimed their torpedoes at Littorio, one of which hit.
-One aircraft, despite having been hit twice by anti-aircraft fire, aimed a torpedo at Vittorio Veneto but the torpedo missed.
+One aircraft, despite having been hit twice by anti-aircraft fire, aimed a torpedo at Vittorio Veneto but missed.
 Another aircraft hit the battleship with a torpedo, blowing a large hole in her hull and flooding both of her forward magazines.
-The aircraft flown by Lieutenant G. Bayley RN was shot down by antiaircraft fire from the heavy cruiser following the successful attack on Littorio, the only aircraft lost from the second wave.
-The final aircraft to arrive on the scene 15 minutes behind the others made an unsuccessful dive-bombing attack on one of the Italian cruisers despite heavy anti-aircraft fire, then safely returned to Illustrious, landing at 02:39.

-Of the two aircraft shot down, the pilot and observer of the first (L4A), Lieutenant Commander K. Williamson, and Lieutenant N. J. 'Blood' Scarlett respectively, were taken prisoner.
-The pilot and observer of the second aircraft (E4H), Lieutenant G. Bayley and Lieutenant H. Slaughter, were both killed.
+The only aircraft lost from the second wave was flown by Lieutenant G. Bayley RN, that was shot down by anti-aircraft fire from the heavy cruiser following the attack on Littorio.
+The final aircraft to arrive, 15 minutes behind the others, made an unsuccessful dive-bombing attack on one of the Italian cruisers, despite severe anti-aircraft fire, then safely returned to Illustrious, landing at 2:39 a.m.
+Of the two aircraft shot down, Williamson, and his observer Lieutenant N. J. 'Blood' Scarlett, were taken prisoner.
+The pilot and observer of the second aircraft (E4H), Lieutenant G. Bayley and Lieutenant H. Slaughter, were killed.

-The Italian battleships suffered significant damage: